ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

 ## Part 3 - Terraform Provisioners

-- Provisioners can be used to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service.
+- Provisioners can be used to model specific actions on the local machine or a remote machine to prepare servers or other infrastructure objects for service.

 - The `local-exec` provisioner invokes a local executable after a resource is created.
 This invokes a process on the machine running Terraform, not on the resource.